mikeclarke/mike-clarke.com/content/thoughts/2013-11-23-applied-docker-continuous-integration.markdown

 * Build a Docker container and mount the repo inside (via `ADD` in a Dockerfile)
 * Execute tests inside the container, starting & linking external resources as needed
-* Release build artificats - this can mean one of two paths.
+* Release build artifacts - this can mean one of two paths.
   * For shared libraries, push to private PyPI index, commit a git tag, etc.
   * For web applications, tag the container and push to private Docker repository
 * Clean up temporary containers, remove docker images